neoatlantis/node-salsa20/README.md

 Although Salsa20 is designed as a stream cipher, the streaming function is NOT included in this implementation.
-The output ciphertext is the same length as the input, but the counter will be reset to zero each time the encryption/decryption begins.
+The output ciphertext is the same length as the input, but the counter will be reseted to zero each time the encryption/decryption begins.

-**WARNING**: This module is wrtten by someone who have no rich experiences in programming with JavaScript.
-The algorithm is partially verified against the specification, but other security vulnurabilities possible exists.
+**WARNING**: This module is written by someone who have no rich experiences in programming with JavaScript.
+The algorithm is partially verified against the specification, but other security vulnerabilities will possibly exists.
 The code is NOT reviewed by any cryptographer!
 Use this at your own risk, you have been warned!

+_And also note, that this module is licensed under GPLv3._

 Usage
 -----